capjamesg/indieweb-utils/docs/source/indieauth.rst

 Setting a me value other than None may be useful if you are building personal services that nobody else should be able to access.

-If successful, this function returns an IndieAuthCallbackResponse object that looks like this:
+If successful, this function returns an IndieAuthCallbackResponse object that contains:

-.. class:: indieweb_utils.IndieAuthCallbackResponse
+.. autofunction:: indieweb_utils.IndieAuthCallbackResponse

-This class contains an endpoint_response value.
+This class contains a `response` value.
 This value is equal to the JSON response sent by the IndieAuth web server.

 An example endpoint response looks like this: